7 Creative Gym Marketing Ideas you Shouldn’t Miss to Attract New Customers in 2022

 What are the best promotional practices for these social media platforms?

 - Create a business page for your gym.
 A business page allows you access to various in-built analytical tools like page insights, ads manager and events manager, etc to track the amount of traffic that your page gets.
-Refer to this link to learn how to set up a business page on Facebook.
+Learn how to set up your Facebook business page here.

 - Facebook profile picture size: 180 x 180 px